Stryyder/The-Coding-Journey/README.md

 - Mega-Cheat: Commencing work Tuesday after a recovery day
 - Jabroney: Work ended.
 Great project, but the more I learn, the more embarrassed I am of it.

-### Current Focus
-- Intermediate algorithms with JavaScript - really struggling with these.
-More practice, more, more, more.

-- As the field gets more and more complicated in front of me, I'm reaching the conclusion I need to specialize even further.
-UX/UI, AWS, etc. There are so many avenues to approach.
-Choosing one is intimidating.

-- As it gets more and more difficult to put a full chunk of code on here every day, I've been lightly editing this page to keep up my streak.
-Rest assured,  things will fly a little faster once I free myself from the hole of javascript algorithms.
-It's a fun ride, but I can't wait to branch out and learn more.